AbiskarLc10/AbiskarLc10/README.md

 # 💫 About Me:
-Working as an Intern at SWIFT Technology<br>
+Working as an Backend Developer at SWIFT Technology<br>

 ## 🌐 Socials: